• Art magazine

 • Login

-The tree as a symbol in art - what is the meaning behind the traditional motif?
+The tree as a symbol in art – What meaning lies behind the traditional motif?

 Joachim Rodriguez y Romero